Digital Marketing

 Modern digital businesses are the same, but instead of tributaries adding water to a river, they are fed by digital channels that direct users toward their products.

-Attribution modeling tracks the flow of each of those channels—but if you’re here, then you likely know that it’s a little more complicated than it sounds.
+Attribution modeling tracks the flow of each channel—but if you’re here, you likely know it’s a little more complicated than it sounds.
 To help, we’ve created this detailed breakdown of exactly what attribution modeling is, the different types of models, and why it matters for your business.

 How important is attribution modeling in a marketing campaign?

-Understanding what led to an interaction is especially important when planning and executing marketing.
-It helps you understand where your customers are coming from and the most effective ways to communicate with them.
+Knowing what drives interactions is especially important when planning and executing your marketing strategy.
+It helps you grasp where your customers are coming from and the most effective ways to connect with them.

 Cross-channel attribution modeling

 Cross-channel attribution modeling assigns value to each of your marketing channels.
-This way you get a high-level perspective on what role each channel plays in converting customers.
+This way, you get a high-level perspective on the role each channel plays in converting customers.

-The benefit of this attribution model is that it gives you a clear picture of which channels are the most and least successful, as well as how they’re interacting.
+The benefit of this attribution model is that it gives you a clear picture of which channels are the most and least successful, as well as how they interact.
 However, cross-channel attribution can be difficult to implement.
-Some channels may not allow for easy data tracking, due to privacy concerns or physical limitations.
+Some channels may not allow for easy data tracking due to privacy concerns or physical limitations.

 Linear attribution modeling